Stack - Array Implementation

 - Stack module:Finally, don't forget that we are putting this stack in its own module.
 The stack types and function prototypes should go in

-.
-The stack function definitions should go instack.c
+stack.h.
+The stack function definitions should go instack.c.

-People that need to use the stack must includestack.h
+People that need to use the stack must includestack.hand link their code withstack.c(really, link their code with its object file,stack.o).

 Finally, since we wrote the types and functions for a stack, we know how to use a stack.
 For example, when you need stacks, declare stack variables: